emqx/emqx-docs/en_US/deploy/upgrade-cluster.md

+{% emqxee %}
+# Upgrade EMQX Enterprise Cluster from 4.4 to 5.1
+{% endemqxee %}

+{% emqxce %}
-# Upgrade EMQX Cluster from EMQX 4.4 to EMQX 5.1
+# Upgrade EMQX Cluster from 4.4 to 5.1
+{% endemqxce %}

 This page provides instructions on how to upgrade your EMQX cluster to the latest version.

 Since EMQX 5.1 is not backward compatible with version 4.x in terms of configurations, management APIs, and clustering APIs, a [rolling upgrade](./rolling-upgrades.md) from an early version is not supported.
 To ensure a successful upgrade, read the [Considerations Before You Start](#considerations-before-you-start) carefully before you start the upgrading procedure.